Yevgeny Primakov Jr.: Political career (2017-2020)

-State Duma
+State Duma (2018-2020)

-In April 2018, Yevgeny Primakov announced his participation in the United Russia primary election for the State Duma by-election in the Balashov constituency.
+In April 2018, Primakov announced his participation in the United Russia primary election for the State Duma by-election in the Balashov constituency.
 Primakov won the primary on June 4, gaining 72.3% of the vote.
-On he was elected to the State Duma on 9 September 2018 on a Single Electoral Day.
+He was elected to the State Duma on 9 September 2018 on a Single Electoral Day.
 He was a member of the State Duma Committee on International Affairs.

 On 25 June 2020, he resigned due to being appointed in a diplomatic position.

-Diplomatic career
+Diplomatic career (2020-present)

 On 25 June 2020, he was appointed as head of the Federal Agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation (Rossotrudnichestvo).

+On 20 May 2021, he accepted the offer to lead the Program committee of the international youth Forum Russia — Africa : whats next? on MGIMO base.